TheRoccoB/cloudflared-vps-lockdown/README.md

 This script:
 * Helps you configure Cloudflare tunnels to access your server via a URL like ssh.mydomain.com.
 * Works on Ubuntu and Debian
 * Is tested on Digital Ocean and Hetzner Cloud.
-It should work elsewhere, but follow the instructions in the script to verify.
+* It should work elsewhere, but make sure to check your security afterwards.
+The script gives you helpful nmap commands to run to do your own verification.

 After Cloudflare SSH tunneling is set up, you're prompted to proceed with the following:
 * UFW to block all direct ports to the server.